Note: This has been updated with new considerations for customizing Yammer in 2020.

 - Official Groups — prior to rollout, community managers should create official groups that are seeded with real company content, official imagery, and dialogue about company issues and plans.

 - Announcements — a high level leader should create one or more announcements that every employee will see when he or she logs in; the availability of leadership messages (especially if the leader has a photo) helps employees visually absorb the presence of key people (thus driving adoption).
+Announcements can be pinned to the top of the community to help ensure that all members see the content.

 - New member greeters — employ a handful of official greeters to welcome each employee to the community on behalf of the company.
 Use visuals (like a branded profile photo or a special “welcome to AcmeCorp!” image to again visually create the company’s look and feel.